Hiking Italy’s Dolomites

 DAY 5

 This morning, we leave the Sud Tyrol region and bead towards Veneto, home to the alpine jewel, Cortina d’Ampezzo.
 As we approach the expansive valley where the town is nestled, the majestic peaks of Monte Cristallo, Monte Pelmo, Croda da Lago, and the Tofanes dominate the horizon.
 It’s easy to see why Cortina is celebrated as one of the most beautifully situated towns in the Italian Alps.
-Our hike takes us from Cimabanche to Ra Stua, where we pause for another delectable lunch.
-From there, a minivan brings us directly to Cortina and for the next three nights, we’ll stay at the elegant four-star Park Hotel Franceschi (or a comparable alternative), a recently renovated historic hotel conveniently located just a short stroll from Cortina’s vibrant center.
+Today’s hike reveals a strikingly different landscape as we trade high peaks and open alpine meadows for a dramatic world of canyons, waterfalls, and crystal-clear streams.
+The trail follows the Rio Fanes upstream, winding through dense rhododendron and alongside a vivid sapphire-blue river.
+Along the way, we stop to admire a series of powerful waterfalls—including one you can walk behind for a truly magical, behind-the-curtain perspective.
+At the end of the hike, a short transfer takes us to Cortina d’Ampezzo.

 Overnight in Cortina